logzio/logz-docs/_source/user-guide/users/single-sign-on/azure_marketplace_liftr.md

 ## Creating SSO connectivity for your Logz.io resource in Azure Active Directory

-You'll create an Azure Active Directory (AD) Enterprise application and enable SSO to connect to Logz.io as a Marketplace/Liftr resource.
+You'll create an Azure Active Directory (AD) Enterprise application toallow you use SSO to connect to your Logz.io account from your Azure resource.

 ### Prerequisites:
-To get started, you need the following subscriptions:
+To get started, you need the following privileges:

-* An Azure AD subscription.
-If you don't have a subscription, you can get a free account.
-* Logz.io - Azure AD Integration single sign-on (SSO) enabled subscription.
+* Access to Azure Active Directory (AAD)
+* Permissions to create a new Enterprise Application
+* Owner role permissions for the Azure subscription for which you are creating the Logz.io resource

-Each user must be defined in the Azure account to be able to use and access the SSO link which is defined for the resource.
+To be able to access and use the SSO link that is created for a Logz.io-Azure integration resource, users must be defined in the associated Azure account.

-#### Setting up an SSO link for the Logz.io-Azure AD Integration
+#### Setting up an SSO link for the Logz.io-Azure portal resource

 <div class="tasklist">